Bacoachi

 The territory was originally inhabited by the Opata Teguima Indians, who called their settlement "Cuchibaciachi".
 A Jesuit mission named San Miguel Bacoachi was founded here in 1648.
 In 1649, Captain Simón Lazo de la Vega founded a Spanish town in the same spot.
-The name means "water snake" in the indigenous language.
+The name means "the place of the water serpent" in the indigenous Opata language; there may have once been a "sanctuary" built in honor of a large water snake.

 In 1784, a Spanish presidio was formed at the location, manned entirely by Opatas.

 Most of the land is mountainous and is part of the Sierra de Sonora.
 There are still pine forests and a rich variety of fauna, including coyotes, jaguars, deer, raccoons, wild pigs, skunks, and owls, among others.

 The population has been decreasing due to immigration to the United States of America.

 There are few roads but the municipality is connected to the capital, Hermosillo, by the Hermosillo-Cananea highway.

 Agriculture and cattle raising are the main economic activities.
 Most of the agriculture is involved in growing grasses for the cattle, which numbered over 25,000 head in 2000.